Darryl Bynes Facing Murder Charges For Allegedly Killing Teenager Who Mistakenly Knocked On His Door

 Darryl Bynes, 32, is accused of fatally shooting 19-year old-Omarian Banks early Friday morning after the teenager mistakenly knocked on the wrong door of his Atlanta apartment complex.

 Just after midnight on Friday, Banks had returned home to his apartment complex, identified by Atlanta’s WSB-TV as The Retreat.
-He had gotten a ride home using ride-sharing service Lyft, and was dropped off at the wrong section.
+He had gotten a ride home using ride-sharing service Lyft and was dropped off at the wrong section.
 However, Banks hadn’t lived at the complex for long and, confused and not knowing he was in the wrong section, went to where he thought he would find his girlfriend, Zsakeria Mathis.
 He knocked on the door and, instead of finding his girlfriend, he found Bynes.

-The timeline of events that transpired afterwards is unclear, but it appears as if Banks realized his mistake, apologized, and began walking away.
-Bynes, however, allegedly went back inside his apartment and retrieved a firearm, and began exchanging words with the teen.
+The timeline of events that transpired afterward is unclear, but it appears as if Banks realized his mistake, apologized, and began walking away.
+Bynes, however, allegedly went back inside his apartment and retrieved a firearm and began exchanging words with the teen.
 That’s the narrative provided by WSB.

 The Atlanta Police Department, however, said in a statement that the verbal exchange took place first, at which point Bynes allegedly went into his apartment and grabbed a handgun.